DaRandomCube/mmOnLinuxGuide/Readme.md

-# notice: this guide is UNFINISHED, for now use the old one that uses lutris in the main branch
+installing mario multiverse on linux is tricky mainly due to the discord verification and the installer being a cli app

 ##### requirements
 - bottles and flatseal installed via [flatpak](https://flatpak.org/)
 - dxvk-gplaasync (to improve direct-x renderer performance)
 - system and drivers (including vulkan) are installed and up to date
-- discord app installed with [DiscordBuddyRedux](https://github.com/batteryshark/DiscordBuddyRedux)
+- discord app installed for verification code, obviously
+- [DiscordBuddyRedux](https://github.com/batteryshark/DiscordBuddyRedux) for making discord verification work

 ##### notes
 this is tested on my arch linux host, but it should work for other distros